 Oui!Learn: a learning community

-“the community of those who have no community”, Maurice Blanchot, The Unavowable Community
+“the community of those who do not have a community”, Georges Bataille, cited in Maurice Blanchot, The Unavowable Community, p.1

 We learn, despite our (ego-logical) selves